 Takeaway: If you are good at time management in the workplace, you are a good manager at your workplace.
 Because with good time management skills, you’ll be able to manage all your activities effectively and efficiently.
 Stress and time management have direct negative correlation.
 Hence, if you improve your time management skills, you can zero down your stress level drastically.

 Setting daily goals at your workplace is a good time management strategy:

 a).
 Set your daily goals, which should be specific and relevant to your job profile.
 Remember!
 These goals should be stretched but yet achievable.
 The best way is to break these daily goals into chunks of small manageable activities of shorter time targets, say - 30 minutes or an hour, because achieving these short –term milestones will motivate you further to achieve your overall daily goals.

 b).
-Track your performance against these goals at the end of the day.
+Track your performance against these goals at the end of the day with tools like time clock calculator.
 This will help you to keep an eye on your progress towards improving work performance.
 For better results, you can also track the performance of short-term chunks by setting stopwatch on your cell phone for each hour.
 I leave it up to you for deciding on the approach to track your daily performance, but essentially you have to do it.

 c).
 Take immediate actions, while you notice you are off the target or not meeting deadlines.
 Important tip: Try delegating tasks to achieve more in shorter time.

 Since time management is so significant in everyone’s life and is one of the important areas of improvement for managers, now it’s time to learn the different ways to improve time management with time management skills examples: